MooVC/MooVC.Architecture/README.md

 ## Enhancements

+- Added async variants of the various Coordinate extensions.
 - Created new contextual resource files and migrated resources from centralized resource file.
 - Changed Entity<T> so that it now implements IEquatable<Entity<T>>.
 - Changed Value so that it now implements IEquatable<Value>.